WARNING: IT IS NOT AN EASY POST TO READ, BUT I PROMISE IT WILL MAKE YOU CHALLENGE YOUR VALUES AND PERSPECTIVE ABOUT WHO YOU ARE AS A WOMAN.

 Undoubtedly, We are facing a growing sexualization of the woman's body, strongly driven by the massification of social networks or business marketing.

-I am not going to say that we are in historical maximums of hypersexualization - because throughout history there have been records of great sexualization of the female body since Ancient Egypt, Anatolia, the Modern Age, the Liberal Revolution, in the contemporary 60s and 80s (and, in certain moments, also of the masculine body - just take a look to all the Art of Ancient Greece).
+I will not say that we are at the highest historical level of hypersexualization - because throughout history there have been records of great sexualization of the female body since Ancient Egypt, Anatolia, the Modern Age, the Liberal Revolution, in the contemporary 60s and 80s (and in some moments also of the masculine - look for example all the Art of Ancient Greece).

 But it is true that currently the female body is exposed constantly and massively, which is leading to some Feminist movements to indicate that this fact reifies women.